rxue/learning-dirary/books/jvm/java/ee/7/java-ee-7-essentials/README.md

+# Chapter 1.
+Java Platform, Enterprise Edition
+## Deliverables
+JCA allows connection to legacy system

+JCA - Java Connector Architecture

+In practice, configuration of JCA is not through `.war` but through the application server.
+Take *Wildfly* as an example, jca configuration is in `standard.xml` > `subsystem`

+referece: Java EE 7 The Big Picture

+label: `1Z0-900`

 # Chapter 2.
 Servlets
 ## WebServlet
 > The values defined in the deployment descriptor override the values defined using annotations